snfactory/cubefit/README.md

 The data are N 3-d cubes, where N are observations at different times (typically N ~ 10-30).
-Each cube has two spatial directions and one wavelength direction (typical dimensions 15 x 15 x 800).
+Each cube has two spatial directions and one wavelength direction.
+For SN factory, the dimensions are 15 x 15 x M, where M=779 for the blue channel M=1572 for the red channel.
 Each cube has both a data array and a corresponding weight (error) array.

+Some of the data cubes are designed as "final refs", meaning that there is assumed to be no SN light in these epochs.

 **The model**

 The model parameters consist of:

 - 3-d galaxy model ("unconvolved").
-Default size is approximately 32 x 32 x 800, where the pixel size of the model matches that of the data (both spatially and in wavelength) but the model extends past the data spatially.
+Default size is 32 x 32 x M, where the pixel size of the model matches that of the data (both spatially and in wavelength) but the model extends past the data spatially, and the spectral grid matches the data.
 - N 1-d sky spectra
 - N 1-d supernova spectra
-- position of each of the N data cubes relative to a "master final ref": 2 x (N-1) parameters
+- position of each of the N data cubes: 2N parameters
-- position of the SN in the "master final ref" frame of reference: 2 parameters
+- position of the SN: 2 parameters

+Some of these parameters are fixed.
+For example, the SN spectrum in each of the final refs is fixed to zero.
+The position of one of the final refs (the "master" final ref) is fixed to the input values because only the relative offset between data cube positions is discernable.

 Additionally there are inputs that describe "atmospheric conditions".
 These are necessary for propagating the model to the